Schr\"odinger Bridge Mamba for One-Step Speech Enhancement: Introduction

-However, a critical bottleneck of SB-based generative methods is their slow inference process, which often requires more than 10 iterative steps to generate target data, limiting the application in real time or on resource-constrained devices.
-To tackle the slow-inference challenge, Bridge-SR~\cite{li2025bridge} explores specialized inference schedulers and SDE/ODE solvers, SB-UFOGen~\cite{han2025few} incorporates adversarial training following the implementation in the image domain~\cite{xu2024ufogen}, SBCTM~\cite{nishigori2025schrodinger} applies the consistency trajectory modeling (CTM) technique~\cite{kim2023consistency}.
-These approaches improve the trade-off between performance and efficiency; in particular, SB-UFOGen~\cite{han2025few} and SBCTM~\cite{nishigori2025schrodinger} achieve one-step inference in denoising or dereverberation tasks.
-Nevertheless, existing methods have not delved into the synergy of SB paradigm and backbone models based on their inherent alignment, leaving significant room for improvement in SB-based generative models.
+However, the slow inference of these SB-based methods (often requiring $>10$ iterative steps) hinders real-time application.
+To accelerate generation, recent approaches explored specialized schedulers and solvers~\cite{li2025bridge}, adversarial training~\cite{han2025few,xu2024ufogen} or consistency trajectory modeling~\cite{nishigori2025schrodinger,kim2023consistency}.
+While some achieve one-step inference in denoising or dereverberation tasks~\cite{han2025few,nishigori2025schrodinger}, existing works typically overlook the inherent synergy between the SB paradigm and the backbone architecture, leaving significant room for improvement in efficient modeling.

-Recently, selective state-space model Mamba~\cite{gu2023mamba} demonstrates strong capability of capturing long-range dependencies with high efficiency, naturally suitable for modeling long sequences such as audio signals.
-Lightweight Mamba-based models like oSpatialNet~\cite{quan2024multichannel}, SEMamba~\cite{chao2024investigation} and USEMamba~\cite{chao2025universal} have been proposed for speech enhancement.
-However, these works employ the traditional \textit{predictive mapping} training paradigm and have not exploited the potential of different generative training paradigms.

-In this work, we propose \textbf{\textit{Schr\"odinger Bridge Mamba (SBM)}}, a new concept of training-inference framework that combines SB paradigm with Mamba-based backbone model in generative models.
-This integration stems from our argument that aligning \textit{training paradigm} with \textit{backbone architecture} based on their underlying compatibility is essential to high efficiency and performance.
-SB and Mamba show compatibility in several aspects.
-For example, SB can be regarded as characterizing a Markov process that satisfies boundary conditions~\cite{chen2021stochastic}, and the state evolution of Mamba adheres to Markov property~\cite{gu2023mamba}.
-Such inherent consistency motivates us to integrate them, aiming to leverage the strengths of both.

-To our knowledge, this is the first work to integrate Schr\"odinger Bridge with the selective state-space Mamba architecture in deep generative models.
-Under the scope of the SBM concept, we present an implementation for speech enhancement as shown in Fig.~\ref{fig:overview}(c).
-Specifically, SB paradigm is utilized to train a Mamba-based backbone model, `distilling' the SB transformation between boundary distributions into the state-space dynamics of the Mamba architecture, which enables high-quality generation of clean speech using only one step in the inference stage.

-We evaluate SBM on a joint task of denoising and dereverberation.
-To investigate the efficacy of SBM on a fair basis, we compare SBM with SB-based methods with other backbone and Mamba-based backbone trained with other paradigms.
-Experiments on the benchmark DNS and VoiceBank testsets show that SBM, using just one-step inference, outperforms conventional SB-NCSN++ models, the predictive mapping-trained Mamba-based model, and efficient one-step SB variants SBCTM and SB-UFOGen.
-SBM pioneers in exploring the synergy between SB paradigm and selective state-space model, indicating a strong potential for further exploration and extension to a broad range of generative tasks.